 The accessibility standards require manually-operated swinging doors to have a flush, smooth surface that extends from the floor to 10 inches up the face of the door on the push side.
-This allows people using wheelchairs, crutches, or other assistive devices to contact the bottom of the door without concerns about protrusions that could impede their use of the door.
+This allows people using wheelchairs, crutches, or other mobility aids to contact the bottom of the door without concerns about protrusions that could impede their use of the door.

 This requirement has been included in ICC A117.1 for several decades, but was not required by the ADA standards until the 2010 edition.
 The inclusion in the ADA standards has resulted in greater awareness and enforcement of the requirement.